alifa98/Solitude-Scramble/README.md

 Phase 2: The Adaptation

 You can now resubmit your code.
-Your bot can now analyze the Phase 1 data from global_history. (you can have this in your code as a json file or hardcoded data structure).
+Your bot can now analyze the Phase 1 data from global_history. (you can have this in your code as a hardcoded data structure, or analyze it from a file offline to derive strategies for your bot).

 We run another random matches.